qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 Firstly create the world on client and then copy the world to the server.

-Dimension stack can greatly degrade performance.
+Dimension stack could greatly degrade performance.
 You can shrink the loading distance and adjust [Performace Configurations](https://github.com/qouteall/ImmersivePortalsMod/wiki/Config-Options) when using dimension stack.

 #### How to disable dimension stack after the world has been created